 Adam Hess has more than 25 years of experience representing clients in intellectual property (IP) litigation and counseling clients on IP matters involving a wide array of technologies.

-Adam serves as lead counsel in federal district court litigation and international arbitration, including before the International Chamber of Commerce in Europe and before several US arbitration bodies.
+Adam serves as lead counsel in federal district court litigation, in Section 337 investigations at the US International Trade Commission (ITC) and in international arbitration, including before the International Chamber of Commerce (ICC) in Europe and before several US arbitration bodies.

 Articles in the National Law Review database by Adam R. Hess